Brighid of the Mantles encompass us.

 Born at the exact moment of daybreak, Brighid rose into the sky with the Sun, rays of fire beaming from Her head.
 She is the daughter of the Dagda, the great Good Father God of Ireland.

-Brigid (both Saint and Goddess) presides over healing, inspiration, poetry, and smithcraft.
-She is provider of plenty, giver of life and is also identified with nurturing, childbirth, fertility, and fire.
+She is provider of plenty, giver of life and is also identified with nurturing, childbirth, and fertility.

-For millennia at Her temple at Kildare, Brigid’s priestesses, and later, the nuns of Her order, tended an eternal flame in Her honor.
-Although it was extinguished and the monastery destroyed in the 12th century, during the Burning Times (the Inquisition) for being too Pagan, Sister Mary Minehan boldly re-lit St. Brigid’s flame on Her feast day in 1993.
+For millennia at Her temple at Kildare, Brighid’s priestesses, and later, the nuns of Her order, tended an eternal flame in Her honor.
+Although it was extinguished during the Burning Times (the Inquisition) for being too Pagan, one of the sisters of Her order boldly re-lit St. Brigid’s flame on Her feast day in 1993.

-It was lit again for the day in 1997, in the square at Kildare by Ragny Skaisten, a member of the Norwegian Brigidine Sisters.
+It was lit again for Her feast day in 1997, in the square at Kildare by a member of the Norwegian Brigidine Sisters.

-Each year thereafter on Brigid’s Feast Day, despite reluctance from the Pope, the Brigidine Sisters in Kildare continued to light Her flame in the town square for the day.
+Each year thereafter on Brigid’s Feast Day, despite the displeasure of Popes John Paul and Benedict, the Brigidine Sisters in Kildare continued to light Her flame in the town square for the day.

 For then, the Wheel turned yet again.
 That year, in Kildare, on St. Brigid’s day, with much ceremony and celebration, including the dedication of a specially commissioned sculpture housing it, Her eternal flame was lit once more, by the president of Ireland, Mary McAleese.